bowman2001/perplexdoc/content/doc/attribute/howto-attribute.md

 weight: 310
 ---

-Hugo’s attributes are HTML attributes, which get injected into _Markdown_ text.
+Hugo’s attributes are in the end HTML attributes, which get injected from the _Markdown_ file into the resulting page.
 {.p-lead} <!--more-->

 Attributes are available for all kinds of _blocks_, for _headings_ and for _fenced code blocks_.
 We can allow them for blocks and headings in the configuration section for the _Goldmark_ parser, where the parameter `title` relates to all heading levels.
 They are by default disabled for blocks and enabled for headings.
-For this project they are [all enabled]({{< relref "markup#19" >}}).
+They are [all enabled]({{< relref "markup#19" >}}) for this documentation.

 ## Syntax

-Attributes are enclosed in curly braces `{ }` and one pair of braces takes all attributes separated by a space.
+Attributes are enclosed in curly braces `{ }` and one pair of braces takes the set of all necessary attributes separated by a space.

 ### Placement
-The place, where to attach an attribute, depends on the kind of element:
+Depending on the kind of element, attribute sets are attached differently:

 Block element
-: The attributes need to be placed **on the next line** directly after the element.
-If the element is indented, we need to indent them accordingly.
+: attribute sets need to be placed **on the next line** directly after the element.
+If the element is indented, we need to indent the set accordingly.

 Heading
-: Again, we can place them on the next line, but it's also possible to let them follow on **the same line**.
+: We can place the set on the following line again, but it's now also possible to let them follow on **the same line**.

 Fenced code block
 : We need to place them after the **first fence** and the language indicator — like `` ```md {.left}``